Bethel Assembly of God Church: Other Services

 Bethel Assembly of God Church launched a drive-in worship service where the congregation can attend the service from cars to maintain physical distancing during the COVID-19 pandemic.
 Multiple LED screens and sound systems were installed in the three acre open ground adjacent to the church to facilitate the Sunday worship service.

 Green Initiative

 Bethel Assembly of God Church pledged to plant 1000 tree saplings in Bangalore city on the occasion of their senior Pastor Rev. Dr. MA Varughese's birthday.

-Community Services

-Bethel Assembly of God Church organized a voluntary blood donation camp in collaboration with the Lions Club, along with a free eye check-up camp conducted in partnership with Shekar Nethralaya.
-Held at the church premises, the initiative was part of the church’s ongoing community outreach and public health programs.